 A video emerged on the internet the other day showing a woman being attacked by an elk.
-Supposedly she had gotten too close within the animal’s zone of personal space resulting in the beast knocking both her and her picture taking cell phone to the ground.
-The incident was captured on film by two forest rangers who following the animal’s assault proceeded to unsolicitedly inform the dazed and clearly shaken woman that 25 feet is the minimum proximity range to be within whenever running into an elk.
+Supposedly she had gotten too close within the animal’s zone of personal space resulting in both her and her picture taking cell phone being knocked to the ground.
+The incident was captured on film by two forest rangers who following the animal’s assault proceeded to unsolicitedly inform the woman that 25 feet is the minimum proximity range to be within whenever crossing paths with an elk.

 That’s odd because my own run in Elk experience was at the very maximum 6 feet at most.

 And it wasn’t just one specimen of one of the largest mammals in the world whose antlers resemble space aliens unto themselves …..it was more like seven.

 Roughly over a decade ago, I took an emotional inventory of my life and concluded I needed a change.
 After living in New York City for a number of years, I decided to venture to new and unchartered territory.
 (That, along with having a front row seat for 9/11 where the 2nd plane exploded over my head while en route to work provided sufficient motivation to relocate as well).
 Taking a giant leap of faith, I embraced the phrase “new and unchartered territory” as literally as I could by choosing a location I had never been to, didn’t know anyone, and move there site unseen.

 For those who wouldn’t be able to rest at night due to relentlessly wondering, the brave new world I had decided upon was Portland, Oregon.